Vacuum loops in light-front field theory: Vacuum amplitudes in the conventional and light-front theory

 \section{Vacuum amplitudes in the conventional and light-front theory}

 In the language of perturbation theory, the non-trivial structure of the ground state in relativistic QFT manifests itself by vacuum-polarization amplitudes (diagrams).
-In the case of the self-interacting $\lambda\phi^3$ and $\lambda\phi^4$ theories, these diagrams are shown in Fig.1 (we shall work in two space-time dimensions).
-Such a process of creation of two or more particles from the vacuum does not violate the momentum conservation since $p^1$ can acquire both the positive and negative values which add to zero (momenum conservation).
-Once again, this seems impossible in the LF case where $p^+$ values carried by the two quanta are strictly positive (or vanishing if there exist dynamical LF zero modes in the given model).
+In the case of the two-dimensional self-interacting $\lambda\phi^3$ and $\lambda\phi^4$ theories, these diagrams are shown in Fig. 1.
+Such a process of creation of two or more particles from the vacuum does not violate the momentum conservation in the SL theory since $p^1$ can acquire both the positive and negative values which add to zero (momenum conservation).
+Once again, this seems impossible in the LF case where $p^+$ values carried by the two quanta are strictly positive (or vanishing if there exist dynamical LF zero modes in the considered model).